 The Rangitiki

-'The Rangitiki', a full rigged clipper, was built by Martin Samuelson of Hull, North Humberside, as 'Scimitar' for Finlay Campbell & Co, London and delivered in July 1963.
+The iron 3 mast ship 'Rangitiki', a full rigged clipper, was built as 'Scimitar' by The Humber Iron Works Co, Martin Samuelson of Hull, North Humberside, for the owners Finlay, Campbell & Co, London and delivered in July 1863.
 Iron hull 212 ft by 35 ft by 23 ft.
-Registered tonnage 1186, gross 1227.
+Registered in London, tonnage 1188, gross 1227.
+Registration was changed c.1865 Bombay Shipping Co Ltd, registered Bombay.
+0n 25th March 1871 she was sold to A H Campbell in London, and the same year resold to J K Welch, London.
+In 1873 'Simitar' bought by the New Zealand Shipping Co, registered London.

-The vessel was purchased by J K Welch, London in 1872.
-The New Zealand Shipping Company was formed in 1873 and became part of the P&O Group in 1916.
-The NZSCo purchased 'Scimitar' in 1873 for £25,000, the largest sailing ship to be owned by the company.
-It was renamed 'The Rangitiki' in 1874 after one voyage and converted to barque rig in 1889.
-The Rangitiki was one of the largest ships owned by the company and a record pace maker, completing over 60 years in service and playing an important part in carrying immigrants to New Zealand.
+The Rangitiki was converted to barque rig in 1889 it was one of the largest ships owned by the company and a record pace maker, completing over 60 years in service and playing an important part in carrying immigrants to New Zealand.
 In October 1898 she was sold to A J Grefstad, Xiansand, Norway for £2,650.
-The ship was renamed 'Dalston' and eventually sold for £1,500 and went to Noumea, New Caledonia as a hulk.
+The ship was sold to Norwegians in 1898 and renamed 'Dalston' and eventually sold to French ownersfor £1,500 and went to Noumea, New Caledonia as a hulk about 1909.

 The Hull firm of Martin Samuelson was a typical 19th century example of enterprise, success and demise.
 Samuelson himself was born in Hamburg in 1825, the son of a merchant with trading connections with Hull. martin became a ships engineer, in 1849 taking over the Scott Street Foundry in Hull and by 1853 was reported by the Bank of England agent to be doing considerable business.
-By 1854 he had gone into shipbuilding and in 1857 leased land along the Humber bank and in the following year he built a graving dock at the mouth of the confluence with the river Hull, on the site of the old Hull Garrison (part of the old city's river defences~).
+By 1854 he had gone into shipbuilding and in 1857 leased land along the Humber bank and in the following year he built a graving dock at the mouth of the confluence with the river Hull, on the site of the old Hull Garrison (part of the old city's river defences).
 By 1859 Martin Samuelson was well into shipbuilding and between 1854 and 1859 he built 40 ships.
 A Hull newspaper of February 11th 1863 describes the ceremonial launching and naming of four ships by the Lord High Steward, with a champagne breakfast laid out in great style - 'Countess of Ripon', 'Lightning', 'Earl de Grey & Ripon' & 'Belferine' ... but no mention of 'Scimitar'?
 His largest all sail ship by then was 'Knight Errant', 1218 tons, built for a Liverpool owner, his largest ship of all was the 2900 ton, 'Columbia', for the Atlantic Royal Mail Steam Navigation Company.
 By 1859 favourable reports on the progress of Samuelson's business were still being reported by the Bank of England agent and in 1864 Martin Samuelson & Company became The Humber Iron Works & Shipbuilding Company with an authorised capital of £1M.

 In spite of the new capitalisation financial problems began to develop and to worsen rapidly.
 Bankruptcy followed in 1865 and the firm was wound up in 1866.
 The company had built 95 ships in ten years.
 Samuelson himself, never short of enterprise, and not a man to remain inactive, moved into river management and became the Surveyance Officer for the entire river Humber.